stevezieglerva/www.nerdthoughts.net/_drafts/modern_architecture_talks.md

 ---
 layout: post
 title: Modern Architecture Conference Talks
+description: List of conference talks on modern architecture considerations
+---

 A senior developer in my engineering group has expressed interest in leading our next modernization project.